-Carbon is necessary for life, but carbon emissions have been impacting the planet significantly for the past several decades – which is where carbon credits come in.
+Carbon is necessary for life, but too much is a bad thing – which is where carbon credits come in.

 Carbon dioxide is the greenhouse gas with the highest levels of emissions into the atmosphere.